RaVeR76/The-Kicks-Fix/testing.md

 #### User Story : I want to be able to register for an account so that I can have access to unique promotions and discounts

 #### **Test**
-The folowing test are listed below that I complied and carried out :
+The folowing tests are listed below that I complied and carried out :

 - Click on the *sign in* link and make sure it takes the user to login page (so that if the user has registered before)
 - Click on the Register link in Account dropdown